 A complainant challenged whether the ad was inappropriate and offensive.

-any particular group, nor was it likely to cause offence to any particular race, religion, gender, sexual orientation, disability or age.
+group, nor was it likely to cause offence to any particular race, religion, gender, sexual orientation, disability or age.
 It was meant as a bit of light-hearted, irreverent fun.
-They acknowledged that the humour might not be to everybody's
+They acknowledged that the humour might not be to everybody's taste, but considered

 ASA Assessment: Complaint Upheld